monarchs-ice/monarchs/docs/source/quickstart.rst

 You can call your run scripts anything you want, rather than just ``model_setup.py``, and they can be in any folder, not just the folder you are running in.
 This is useful if you want to e.g. keep several test cases in the same folder, and write the outputs elsewhere.
-You can tell MONARCHS exactly which setup script to run from by using the `-i` flag on the command line.
+You can tell MONARCHS exactly which setup script to run from by using the ``-i`` flag on the command line.
-For example, from anywhere on your PC, assuming MONARCHS is installed in ``/home/users/username/monarchs``, you can do:
+For example, from anywhere on your machine, assuming MONARCHS is installed in ``/home/users/username/monarchs``, you can do:

-``monarchs -i monarchs/examples/10x10_gaussian_threelake/model_setup.py``
+``monarchs -i /home/users/username/monarchs/examples/10x10_gaussian_threelake/model_setup.py``

 You could rename ``model_setup.py`` to ``model_setup_threelake.py`` and pass this as the name, and it would work the same were you to pass this as the argument.